Conditional writes shipped

 You can delete documents that match a filter using delete_by_filter.
 It has the same syntax as the filters parameter in the query API.

-distance_metric cosine_distance | euclidean_squaredrequired unless copy_from_namespace is set
+distance_metric cosine_distance | euclidean_squaredrequired unless copy_from_namespace is set or no vector is set

 The function used to calculate vector similarity.
 Possible values are cosine_distance or euclidean_squared.